-While analysing NARC's annual budget expenditure over 15 years, the major share goes to salaries and actual research work (operating and program) expenditure fluctuates around 30-35% (Fig. 6).
+While analyzing NARC's annual budget expenditure over 15 years, the major share goes to salaries and actual research work (operating and programme) expenditure fluctuates around 30-35 per cent (Fig. 6).
 The least share goes to capital investment.
 The result of the least expenditure in this categories reflected in many aspect of research and administrative management.
-For example, many NARC stations and laboratories are constrained in their research efforts due to outdated research infrastructure; equipment that has fallen into disrepair, insufficient access to vehicles to conduct field research, frequent power cuts that disrupt laboratory research, unreliable internet access, lack of office space, and lack of up-to-date computer equipment and software.
+For example, many NARC stations and laboratories are constrained in their research efforts due to outdated research infrastructure; equipment that has fallen into disrepair, insufficient access to vehicles to conduct field research, frequent power cuts that disrupt laboratory research, unreliable internet access, lack of office space, and lack of upto-date computer equipments and software.
 The situation is particularly severe at stations located outside the Kathmandu Valley.